Market intelligence for international student recruitment from ICEF

 A year ago, the Australian government introduced a policy called Ministerial Direction 111 (MD111) with the stated goals of restricting the number of new international students arriving in Australia and improving the integrity of the country’s international education sector.
 Ministerial Directions are not laws per se, but they are legally binding for the sector or government agencies they are intended to influence.

 MD111 is not a formal cap on new student visas.
-Its design relies heavily on prioritising visa applications from “low-risk” origin countries (i.e., in which students are more likely to be “genuine” and not using the student visa route to enter the workforce) and for institutions with proven capacity to handle more students.
-It has had the effective, however, of establishing a “soft” enrolment cap by limiting visa processing for individual institutions once they had exceeded an allocated number of new student spaces.
+Its design relies heavily on prioritising visa applications from “low-risk” origin countries (i.e., in which students are more likely to be “genuine” and not using the student visa route to enter the labour force) and for institutions with proven capacity to handle more students.
+It has had the effect, however, of establishing a “soft” enrolment cap by limiting visa processing for individual institutions once they have exceeded an allocated number of new student spaces.
 This was enough to exert significant downward pressure on new international enrolments.
 Student applications have fallen by over 26% as of 2025, and commencements are down by 16% compared with 2024.

 The government is pleased with this evidence of what it calls “managed growth,” with the Hon Julian Hill, Assistant Minister for International Education and Assistant Minister for Citizenship, Customs and Multicultural Affairs saying, “Throughout 2025 we have seen the positive effect of a managed growth approach across the sector – returning student numbers to a more sustainable level.”